AustralianBioCommons/how_to_findable_citable_software/pages/07_doi.md

 ---

-## Why?

 ## How?

 ## Example

-We have included examples of WorkflowHub DOIs that provide persistent links to workflows:
+We have included examples of publications where WorkflowHub DOIs are included: providing persistent links to workflows:

-- [Satgunaseelan2022]
-- [Atasoy2023]
-- [Lott2023]
+- {% cite satgunaseelan_viral_2022 %}
+- {% cite atasoy_microbial_2023 %}
+- {% cite lott_futureproofing_2022 %}

 You can find additional examples by searching Google Scholar for the core element of the WorkflowHub DOI: `10.48546/WORKFLOWHUB.WORKFLOW`.